D. Bruce Sevigny

 Marie-France Dupuis and Bruce Sevigny founded Sevigny Dupuis in January 2019, after having worked closely together for many years at Sevigny Westdal LLP.

-Marie regularly advises both employers and employees, in all areas of labour and employment law.
-She has been engaged exclusively in this field for the last seven years of her practice and as such, has gained a detailed understanding of the unique complexities that arise in relation to workplace disputes.
+Marie regularly acts for both employers and employees, in all areas of labour and employment law.
+She has been engaged exclusively in this field since 2012 and as such, has gained a detailed understanding of the unique complexities that arise in relation to workplace disputes.

 Fluently bilingual in both official languages, Marie graduated Cum Laude from the University of Ottawa Faculty of Law in 2010, following the completion of her undergraduate degree in English Literature (Magna Cum Laude) at the University of Ottawa in 2007.

-Since she established herself in Ottawa, Marie has become actively involved in the community, including as the President of the Board of Directors of Geriatric Psychiatry Community Services of Ottawa, as the Chair of the Law Day Fun Run/Walk, as a volunteer for the Ontario Bar Association’s Mock Trial Program, and also as a mentor in the University of Ottawa’s Women’s Legal Mentorship Program.
+Since she established herself in Ottawa, Marie has become actively involved in the community, including as a member and past President of the Board of Directors of Geriatric Psychiatry Community Services of Ottawa, as the Chair of the Law Day Fun Run/Walk, as a volunteer for the Ontario Bar Association’s Mock Trial Program, and also as a mentor in the University of Ottawa’s Women’s Legal Mentorship Program.

 In her spare time, when she isn’t trying to keep up with her two young daughters, Marie enjoys playing basketball, running and travelling.